 Formative

-These are moment in time learning experiences that allow students the opportunity for feedback on the content as they are developing summative projects.
+These are moment in time learning experiences that allow student the opportunity for feedback on the content as they are developing summative projects.
 These are not graded, but rather students are given feedback from the teacher to improve performance.